 For some people, skincare is a second language.
 For others, beauty buzzwords are confusing and vague and they leave them feeling unsure and intimidated, especially when it comes to the varied categories of exfoliants.
-And we get it.
-After all, there's a lot to learn.
 There's physical exfoliation, chemical exfoliation, AHAs, glycolic acid, lactic acid, and—okay, let's back up and go to square one.
 Consider this an exfoliation crash course.

-As we know, exfoliation is removing dead skin, debris, and pore-clogging material away from the surface of the skin to reveal newer, brighter skin underneath.
-Just know there are two different kinds of exfoliation: physical and chemical.
+As we know, exfoliation is removing dead skin, debris, and pore-clogging material from the surface of the skin to reveal newer, brighter skin underneath.
+There are two different kinds of exfoliation: physical and chemical.
 Physical refers to anything with a slightly grainy or abrasive texture that you massage into your skin to manually remove buildup.
 Chemical exfoliation, on the other hand, utilizes safe-for-skin acids that break through debris and dead skin on a cellular level.

 Before we launch into the wonders of glycolic acid, know that the word "peel" pops up frequently.
 According to Carl Thornfeldt, MD, founder of Epionce, "A peel is any compound put on the skin to increase epidermal cell proliferation and remove stratum corneum and plugs within pores."
-Essentially it refers to the process of putting acid onto the skin to exfoliate—acid that hasn't been mixed or diluted with other skincare ingredients.
+Essentially it refers to the process of putting acid on the skin to exfoliate (acid that hasn't been mixed or diluted with other skincare ingredients).

-Krista Eichten, vice president of products and services at Sanitas Skincare and licensed esthetician, says that glycolic acid reigns supreme as far as chemical peels go.
+Krista Eichten, a licensed esthetician and vice president of products and services at Sanitas Skincare, says that glycolic acid reigns supreme as far as chemical peels go.
 "Glycolic acid is the gold standard in chemical peel formulations and is the go-to for many professional skin therapists for its proven ability to transform the health and appearance of a multitude of skin types," she says.
 This goes back to that chemical makeup we mentioned before.

 "Glycolic acid has a small molecular structure, giving it the ability to travel deep into the layers of the skin," she continues.
 "Once there, the acid dissolves excess sebum and dead skin cells, revealing smoother, brighter, and younger-looking skin."
 Lactic acid, on the other hand, has a larger molecular structure.
 "This means that lactic acid is not able to penetrate as deeply into the layers of the skin."